tayyabsaleem7756/ignicube/README.md

 ### General actions

-There are numerous predefined actions's accessible, by utilizing these action's your code will be rapid and consistant.
-Some example are listed below
+There are numerous predefined action's accessible, by utilizing these action's your code will be rapid and consistent.
+Some examples are listed below

 ```js
 const login = () => {